-Eligible activities for Homeless Housing Grants are identified in the 2019 Kitsap Homeless Crisis Response and Housing Plan, under Core Strategies and New Action Steps.
-They must directly contribute to making homelessness rare, brief, and one-time in Kitsap County, or improve the Kitsap Homeless Crisis Response System.
-In compliance with state law and Commerce guidance, a new version of the Kitsap Homeless Crisis Response and Housing Plan that complies with new state-issued guidelines was approved by the Board of Commissioners on November 25, 2019.
+Eligible activities for Homeless Housing Grants are identified in the most current version of the Kitsap Homeless Crisis Response and Housing Plan.
+Eligible activities must directly contribute to the priorities and strategies identified in the plan or must improve the Kitsap Homeless Crisis Response System.
+The Kitsap Homeless Crisis Response and Housing plan is updated periodically in compliance with state law and Commerce guidance.